xtuml/bridgepoint/doc-bridgepoint/notes/9557_ui_cleanup/9557_ui_cleanup_dnt.md

   This tool packaging distinction can be leveraged even further during this work.

-  BridgePoint has tooling in `bp.utilities` and `bp.internal.tools` that can be reorganized to address requirements to not present normal users with developer tools.

 5.1.1  The items called out in Figures 1-4 of 4.5 are already addressed in the original work to create the Modeler version.